marist-asc/dhcourse/resources/assignments/lower_level/readme.md

 ### Assignments Breakdown

-In the lower-level assignments students are asked to produce several essays throughout the semester that get them thinking critically about digital humanities before they complete a smaller, individual dh project for the final assignment.
+In the lower-level assignments students are asked to produce several essays throughout the semester that get them thinking critically about digital humanities before they complete a smaller, individual DH project using [Wix](https://www.wix.com/) for the final assignment.
 The course also includes a take-home exam.

 ### Schedule